5 Mind-Blowing Ways Facebook Uses Machine Learning

 What comes first to mind when you think about social networking?
 It’s Facebook of course!
 There is even a movie called The Social Network that proves this statement!
-And with 2.41 Billion Monthly Active Users in the second quarter of 2019, it’s safe to say that Facebook is actually not even a social network but a global phenomenon.
+And with 2.91 Billion Monthly Active Users in the third quarter of 2021, it’s safe to say that Facebook is actually not even a social network but a global phenomenon.
 And obviously, Machine Learning is a vital aspect of Facebook.
-It would not even be possible to handle 2.4 billion users while providing them the best service without using Machine Learning!
+It would not even be possible to handle billions of users while providing them the best service without using Machine Learning!

 So it is obvious that Facebook uses Machine Learning in the working of all its aspects with plans on enhancing it even further.
 But that futuristic world is still a little far away!
 For now, let’s see some of the ways in which Facebook currently uses Machine Learning so that we can understand the full scope of its applications in the future.